Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Can I defer payments on new business loans?

 Yes, the SBA is covering payments on new loans as well, as long as it’s part of an eligible program.
-It’s also offering six months of deferment on Paycheck Protection Program loans and one year of deferment on Economic Injury Disaster Loans (EIDLs), though interest will continue to accrue during that time.
+It’s also offering six months of deferment on Paycheck Protection Program loans and will defer payments until 2022 on Economic Injury Disaster Loans (EIDLs).
+But interest will continue to accrue during that time on both loans.

 State and local governments are also offering emergency loans, as well as a select few private lenders like US Bank, FundRocket and LiftFund.
 These often have deferred payments and no interest, typically for at least six months.